Follow-up group

 The following guidelines apply to doctoral students whose doctoral study right begins on or after August 1, 2026, and, starting August 1, 2026, also to doctoral students whose doctoral study right began on or before January 1, 2026, if there are changes to the members of their follow-up group.
 These guidelines are based on Degree Regulations 36§ and the Vice Rector’s decision on the operating principles of the University of Jyväskylä Graduate School (March 27, 2026).

-Members of the supervisory committee:
+Members of the follow-up group:

 - One to three members are appointed to the follow-up group.